yashaskaram/csharp-razor-task-tracking/TASKS.md

 Add a `[Range]` attribute above the `PriorityLevel` property and pass in a minimum value of 1 and a maximum of 5.

 ### Displaying the Validation Errors
-Inside the `CreateTask.cshtml` markup, create an empty `div` tag above the existing `form` tag.
+Inside the `CreateTask.cshtml` markup, above the existing `form` tag create an empty `div` tag.
 Add the `asp-validation-summary` tag helper with a value of `All` to the empty div to display any validation errors.

 ### Checking the Model State
 At the top of the OnPost method of the `CreateTask.cshtml.cs` class, add a conditional to check if the `ModelState` is _not_ valid.
-Inside the conditional brackets, return `page()` to reload the invalid form and display the validation errors.
+Inside the conditional brackets, return `Page()` to reload the invalid form and display the validation errors.